 Antibiotic stewardship in farm animal practice

-RCVS Knowledge is embarking on a major collaborative project to unite and empower UK farm animal veterinary practitioners as they establish good antimicrobial stewardship in practices and on farms.
+RCVS Knowledge has embarked on a major collaborative project to unite and empower UK farm animal veterinary practitioners as they establish good antimicrobial stewardship in practices and on farms.

-The project will support the agricultural veterinary professions to continue to improve animal health and welfare standards, and aims to provide positive inspiration and leadership towards One Health efforts.
+The project supports the agricultural veterinary professions to continue to improve animal health and welfare standards, and aims to provide positive inspiration and leadership towards One Health efforts.

-This project will promote the appointment of Farm Vet Champions (FVCs) within practices throughout the UK.
+The project promotes the appointment of Farm Vet Champions (FVCs) within practices throughout the UK.
 These champions will have access to a free-to-use online learning platform providing training on good practice stewardship principles for different farm animal species, with the opportunity to set individual and practice goals in antimicrobial prescribing and track progress towards these.

-This project is at an early stage but is planned to develop at pace.
+This project is currently being developed with plans to launch this Spring.
 RCVS Knowledge is keen to gather names and details of individual vets or practices who want to register an interest in being involved.